mjdroz/StatisticsCalculator/ProjectPlanFiles/breakdown.md

 ## Implement Travis CI by adding the ".travis.yml" file and implementing the build status icon to the README.md file:

-   * **Implement Travis CI:** Link repository with travis CI and put the build icon in the readme
+   * **Implement Travis CI:** Link repository with Travis CI and put the build icon in the readme